Thursday, 4 February, 2016.

 Deep in her heart, Anna has no doubt – whatsoever – that it’s for the best.
 The very fairy best.

 It will most certainly turn out to be a super clear, mega blessing in disguise – eventually.
 There were just too many things they couldn’t take anymore.
-Hurt.
+Betrayal.
 No attraction.
 No romance.
 Twenty more years of friendship?
 Nobody deserves that.
-To please society??
+To please society, the church??
 Don’t you want more?

 It’s not that…